SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 The [Turing way][1] explains the concept very well.

-Continuous Integration should not be confused with [DevOps][2]: CICD is _not_ DevOps, but DevOps effectively requires CICD.
+Continuous Integration should not be confused with [DevOps][2]: CI/CD is _not_ DevOps, but DevOps effectively requires CI/CD.
 DevOps is the concept where a team is responsible for the entire life cycle of a software product or software component.
 From development to deployment to operating and maintaining it in production.
 Continuous Integration and Continuous Delivery and/or Deployment plays a large role in this.